 The Shop Around the Corner - 1940The Shop Around the Corner - Released January 12, 1940.
 Directed by Ernst Lubitsch

-Alfred is, of course, as this is a Lubitsch film, Klara's secret pen-pal lover, only she doesn't know it (nor does he, though he figures it out before she does, and that certainly changes his opinion of her - - prior to that revelation, he thought she was pretty annoying, too).
+Alfred is, of course, as this is a Lubitsch film about irony, Klara's secret pen-pal lover, only she doesn't know it (nor does he, though he figures it out before she does, and that completely changes his opinion of her - - prior to that revelation, he thought she was rather annoying, too).

-When the scales fall from Alfred's eyes, he suddenly realizes that not only is Klara the ravishing creature he imagined from their letter-exchanges, but that he is going to have to kill the pen-pal image he has been describing of himself in his letters (he exaggerated a bit) and he's got to turn Klara's affections to the 'real' him: Alfred Kralik, the one man she loathes the most in all of Budapest (this European city is strangely American in many respects, even with the excellent art direction.)
+With the scales off Alfred's eyes, he suddenly realizes that the girl he disliked so much is instead the ravishing creature he imagined from their letter-exchanges.
+But that presents a new problem, he is going to have to kill the pen-pal image he has been describing of himself in his letters to her (he exaggerated quite a bit) and he's got to then turn Klara's affections onto the 'real' him: Alfred Kralik, the one man she loathes the most in all of snowy Budapest.

 The Shop Around the Corner - Released January 12, 1940.
 Directed by Ernst Lubitsch

 Other Christmas film reviews: